 To sum up

 There are many factors to consider when selecting your wallet provider, and the final choice will depend on your circumstances.
 For my part, I’ve tried most of them on the market, and all of them had their foibles.
 It’s the reason I co-founded Coincover!
 I wanted a wallet that I could access online at any time just like my bank account.
 And just like my bank account, I wanted the reassurance that if my online account was hacked and my funds were stolen, I could rely on the organisation I’ve put my trust in to pay me back.
-Now with a Coincover Deposit Protection Guarantee on my BitGo wallet, I have the best of all worlds.
+Now with disaster recovery on my BitGo wallet, I have the best of all worlds.